BluePrint Product Suite

 My Personal Reflection

-This project took on servicing a different user group than our existing platform.
-The early work I did to understand their set of distinct needs within our business context helped not only service user needs through design but, communicate across the team why each decision mattered in this case.
+This project needed to serve a different user group than our existing platform (so far).
+The early work I did to understand their set of distinct needs within our business context positioned our team for success.
+Not only could I design with purpose for these users, I gained the perspective and verbiage to communicate across the team why each decision mattered in this case.